earthlab/earthlab.github.io/_posts/courses/earth-analytics/00-course-overview/sessions/2017-01-01-week-08-spectral-remote-sensing-modis.md

 ### 2. Complete the assignment below (15 points)
 Please note that like the flood report, this assignment is worth more points than a usual weekly assignment.
-You have 2 weeks to complete this assignment!
-Be sure to start early!
+You have 2 weeks to complete this assignment.
+Start early!

 <div class="notice--warning" markdown="1">

 ## <i class="fa fa-pencil-square-o" aria-hidden="true"></i> Homework Submission

-### Produce a .pdf report
+### Produce a report

 Create a new `R markdown `document.
 Name it: **lastName-firstInitial-weeknumber.Rmd** Within your `.Rmd` document, include the plots listed below.
 When you are done with your report, use `knitr` to convert it to `html` format.
 Submit both the `.Rmd` file and the `.html` file.
-Be sure to name your files as instructed above!
+Be sure to name your files as instructed above.

 #### Use knitr code chunk arguments
 In your final report, use the following knitr code chunk arguments to hide messages